AaryanTamhane/Smart-Fake-News-Detector-and-Advisory/README.md

 # 📰 Fake News, Spam, and Sentiment Detection System

-A Machine Learning-based project to detect fake or spam news, analyze its sentiment, and provide smart advisory suggestions for responsible content sharing.
+A Machine Learning-based project to detect fake news, analyze its sentiment, and provide smart advisory suggestions for responsible content sharing.

 ---

 ## 📂 Project Overview

 This project uses Natural Language Processing (NLP) and Machine Learning (ML) to:
-- Classify news as Fake, Real, or Spam
+- Classify news as Fake, Real
 - Analyze the emotional tone (Sentiment)
 - Provide advisory messages to users before sharing content